Chris Taylor (judge)

 Christine Lyn Taylor (born January 13, 1968) is an American lawyer, jurist, and former politician from Madison, Wisconsin.
-She is a judge of the Wisconsin Court of Appeals, sitting on the Madison-based 4th district court since 2023.
-She previously served three years as a Wisconsin circuit court judge (2020-2023) and served nine years as a Democratic member of the Wisconsin State Assembly (2011-2020) representing downtown Madison.
-She is a candidate for Wisconsin Supreme Court in the 2026 election.
+She is a justice of the Wisconsin Supreme Court, having been elected in 2026.
+Before her election to the Supreme Court, she served three years as a judge of the Wisconsin Court of Appeals (2023-2026) and three years as a Wisconsin circuit court judge in Dane County (2020-2023).

+Earlier in her career, Taylor served nine years as a Democratic member of the Wisconsin State Assembly, representing downtown Madison from 2011 to 2020.
+Before holding public office, she worked as a private practice attorney in Milwaukee and Madison and as the public policy director for Planned Parenthood of Wisconsin.

 Early life and education

-Taylor and her older sister were raised by her parents in Southern California.
-She graduated from Birmingham High School in Van Nuys neighborhood of Los Angeles and received her bachelor's degree from the University of Pennsylvania in 1990.
+Taylor was born in Los Angeles, California, on January 13, 1968, where her parents raised her and her sister.
+She graduated from Birmingham High School in the Van Nuys neighborhood of Los Angeles and received her Bachelor of Arts from the University of Pennsylvania in 1990.
 She then attended the University of Wisconsin Law School, earning her Juris Doctor in 1995.
 She remained in Wisconsin, was admitted to the State Bar of Wisconsin, and worked as a private practice attorney in Milwaukee and Madison from 1996 to 2002.
-She then became the public policy director for Planned Parenthood of Wisconsin.
+In 2003, she became the public policy director for Planned Parenthood of Wisconsin.